SripathiVR/Diabetes-Prediction/README.md

 Diabetes Prediction
-Overview
-This repository contains the complete project files for predicting diabetes using machine learning.
-The project is aimed at early detection and management of diabetes, which is crucial in preventing complications and improving the quality of life for individuals at risk.
-The model is deployed using a user-friendly Streamlit application, enabling real-time predictions.
+This repository contains a comprehensive project for predicting diabetes using machine learning.
+The project includes a detailed report, a Streamlit application for user interaction, and code for data preprocessing and model training.

-Project Structure
+Contents
-The repository includes the following files and directories:
+The zip file contains the following files and directories:

-Diabetes_Prediction_Project_Report.pdf: Detailed project report covering the entire development process, from data exploration to model deployment.
-User_Guide_for_Streamlit_App.pdf: A guide for users to navigate and use the Streamlit application for diabetes prediction.
+Project Report (Diabetes_Prediction_Project_Report.pdf): A detailed report describing the project, including dataset description, data preprocessing, model building, evaluation, and deployment.

+User Guide (UserGuide_Streamlit_App.pdf): Instructions for using the Streamlit web application that allows users to interact with the machine learning model.

-Data_Preprocessing_and_Model_Training.ipynb: Jupyter Notebook for data exploration, preprocessing, feature selection, and model training.
+Data Preprocessing & Model Training Notebook (Data_Preprocessing_Model_Training.ipynb): A Jupyter notebook outlining the steps for data preprocessing, model training, and evaluation.

-Diabetes_Prediction_Streamlit_App.py: The Streamlit application that deploys the trained machine learning model for real-time predictions.
+Streamlit Application (Diabetes_Prediction.py): The Python script for the Streamlit web application that provides a user interface for predicting diabetes.

-Datasets/: Directory containing the datasets used for training and testing the model.
+Datasets: Includes the raw dataset used for model training and evaluation.

-Diabetes_Prediction.pkl: Trained Random Forest model saved as a pickle file for deployment.
+Trained Model (Diabetes_Prediction.pkl): The saved Random Forest model used for making predictions in the Streamlit application.

-Project Description
+Project Overview
 1. Introduction
-Diabetes is a chronic condition that affects millions globally.
-This project aims to develop a machine learning model that can predict whether an individual is diabetic based on various health attributes.
+Diabetes is a chronic disease impacting millions globally.
+This project focuses on developing a machine learning model to predict diabetes based on health-related attributes.
+The project involves data exploration, preprocessing, model training, and deployment through a Streamlit application.

 2. Dataset Description
-The dataset consists of 100,000 records with 9 features, including both numerical and categorical variables.
-The target variable indicates whether an individual is diabetic (1) or not (0).
+Source and Content: The dataset contains 100,000 records with 9 features, including both numerical and categorical variables.
+The target variable indicates whether an individual has diabetes (1) or not (0).
+Features:
+gender: Categorical (Male, Female)
+age: Numerical (Years)
+hypertension: Binary (0 = No, 1 = Yes)
+heart_disease: Binary (0 = No, 1 = Yes)
+smoking_history: Categorical (e.g., never, current, formerly, No Info, ever, not current)
+bmi: Numerical (Body Mass Index)
+HbA1c_level: Numerical (Hemoglobin A1c Level)
+blood_glucose_level: Numerical (Blood Glucose Level)
+diabetes: Binary (Target variable, 0 = No, 1 = Yes)
 3. Data Exploration and Preprocessing
-Data Exploration: The dataset was inspected for structure, types of variables, and missing values.
-Summary statistics were generated to understand the distribution of numerical variables.
+Data Exploration: Initial inspection and summary statistics were generated to understand the dataset.
-Data Preprocessing: Involves categorical encoding, feature scaling, and saving the preprocessed data for model training.
+Preprocessing:
+Categorical Encoding: Encoded categorical variables.
+Feature Scaling: Scaled numerical features using StandardScaler.
+Saved Data: Preprocessed data saved as a CSV file.
 4. Feature Selection
-Feature selection was performed using correlation analysis, feature importance from the Random Forest model, and a variance threshold method.
-All features were retained as they contributed to the model's predictive power.
+Correlation Analysis: Identified features with strong relationships to the target variable.
+Feature Importance: Used Random Forest to rank features based on importance.
+Variance Threshold: Considered but all features were retained.
 5. Model Building and Evaluation
-Model Selection: A Random Forest classifier was chosen for its robustness and effectiveness.
+Data Preparation: Split dataset into training and testing sets.
-Class Imbalance Handling: SMOTE was used to balance the training set, addressing the class imbalance.
+Class Imbalance Handling: Used SMOTE to oversample the minority class.
+Model Training: Random Forest classifier was trained and tuned using GridSearchCV.
-Model Evaluation: The model was evaluated using accuracy, precision, recall, F1-score, and a confusion matrix.
-The decision threshold was adjusted to improve recall for diabetic cases.
+Evaluation: Assessed model performance using accuracy, precision, recall, F1-score, and confusion matrix.
-Final Model: The trained model was saved as a .pkl file for deployment.
+Threshold Adjustment: Adjusted decision threshold to improve recall for diabetic cases.
-6. Model Deployment Using Streamlit
+6. Model Deployment using Streamlit
-The trained model was deployed using a Streamlit application, allowing users to input data and receive real-time predictions.
-The application is designed to be intuitive and easy to use.

-How to Run the Project
-1. Set Up the Environment
-Ensure that you have Python installed along with the required libraries:

-pip install -r requirements.txt
+Setup: Instructions for setting up and running the Streamlit application.
+Application Workflow:
+Import libraries and load the trained model.
+Create a form to capture input features.
+Preprocess input data and make predictions.

-2. Run the Streamlit Application
+Display predictions in the Streamlit app.
-Navigate to the directory containing the Streamlit app file and run the following command:

-streamlit run Diabetes_Prediction_Streamlit_App.py

-This will launch the application in your default web browser.

-3. Use the Application
-Follow the User Guide provided in the repository to interact with the application and make predictions based on your input data.

-Conclusion
+7. Conclusion
-This project successfully developed a machine learning model for predicting diabetes, with a strong focus on accuracy and user accessibility.
-Future improvements could focus on enhancing the model's ability to predict diabetic cases more accurately and deploying the application on a cloud platform for broader reach
+The project successfully developed and deployed a machine learning model for diabetes prediction.
+The Random Forest classifier achieved high accuracy, especially for non-diabetic cases.
+Future work could enhance the model’s prediction of diabetic cases and deploy the application on a cloud platform for broader accessibility.